h15200/notes/cs-terms.md

 - `Golang` leveraging multiple cores is an example of working WITH the machine

-## buffer - related to chunking, message queues
+## buffer

+- a confusing term that gets used in different contexts, but can refer to either:

+  - the concept of decoupling producers/consumers
+  - the actual RAM that holds the intermediary data

 - a buffer is temporary storage used when transfering data from 2 devices, or from 2 processes within the same machine